Yellowstone National Park is absolutely incredible and a fun family vacation. Here are 6 things to do in Yellowstone with kids.

 - Fairy Falls is also a nice bike ride.

-6. Fly Fishing – Typically, kids love to fish and there are many places in Yellowstone to fish.
+Typically, kids love to fish and there are many places in Yellowstone to fish.
 You can fish in Yellowstone Lake if you do not want to fly fish, but I think kids will enjoy fly fishing on one of the rivers instead.
 However rivers can be a little intense for younger children, so take them into smaller creeks to fly fish.
 The guide book suggests the picnic areas at the Gardner River or Lava Creek.
 Anyone 16 or older will need a fishing license to fish here.
 Also, keep in mind that there are many, many rules associated with fishing in Yellowstone like kids cannot fish without adult supervision.
-The Yellowstone & Grand Teton Moon Guide has a list of the fishing rules as well as recommendations on where to rent a boat, since fishing is not allowed from a dock.
+Be sure to find out the fishing rules as well as recommendations on where to rent a boat, since fishing is not allowed from a dock.

 Have you visited Yellowstone with kids?
 What was your favorite thing to do?